Inmate wrestling in Ohio jail leads to firing, resignations - NewsBreak

 Two of the participants resigned, and a third has been terminated, according to Sheriff Alex Lape.

 Corrections Officer Kyle Archibald and Deputy Shawn Pettet resigned prior to their pre-disciplinary hearings, and Corrections Officer Landon Talbott was terminated after his pre-disciplinary hearing, Lape said.
 The internal review was completed on Sept.
-16 for the July 21 incident.Active shooter report at Licking Valley High School determined ‘bogus’
+16 for the July 21 incident.Police: Woman ‘in crisis’ set herself on fire

 When NBC4 asked by email for confirmation that Fairfield County Jail corrections officers were placed on administrative leave due to reports that they were leading wrestling matches between inmates, Sheriff Lape wrote back: